Last updated: September 21, 2021

-- If you purchase any of our Services, we may request that you provide your financial information, such as payment account information or other commercial information.
+- If you purchase any of our Services, we may request that you provide information such as identifiers, commercial information, and your financial information, such as payment account information or other commercial information.

 Other sources of information:

-- If you are an employee, contractor, representative, or other authorized users of a client’s account, our client may provide us with your contact information to enable your access to our Services.
-When you access or use the Services on behalf of a client, we may ask you to provide personal data directly to us to enable your use of the Services, such as name, email address, company, device information, Internet activity information, or geolocation.
+- If you are an employee, contractor, representative, or other authorized user of a Client’s account, our Client may provide us with your contact information to enable your access to our Services.
+When you access or use the Services on behalf of a Client, we may ask you to provide personal data directly to us to enable your use of the Services, such as name, email address, company, device information, Internet activity information, or geolocation.

 - If you provide information to one of our affiliates, our affiliate may share your personal data with us.
 Your personal data may include information such as your name, email address, mailing address, or company name.

-- We may also combine the personal data that we have about you with publicly available information that we obtain from third-party sources.
+- We may also combine the personal data that we have about you with publicly available information that we obtain from external sources.

 Cookies and other web-based technologies